Skip to main content?

 00:23:34

 Rania holds a bachelor’s degree in architecture engineering and a master’s degree in sustainable design from the Boston Architectural College.
-She is an active member in the Arab-American community, working with local organizations across a variety of media to assist Syrian and Iraqi refugees resettling in the Seattle area.
-The founder of Architecture for Refugees-USA, Qawasma’s vision is to encourage architects, designers, and thinkers to engage in offering solutions for the displacement crisis.
+She is an active member of the Arab-American community, working with local organizations across a variety of media to assist Syrian and Iraqi refugees resettling in the Seattle area.
+She rejects the notion that displaced people are merely on the receiving end of aid.
+Instead, she joins them with designers such as architects and urban planners to create a better built environment for, with, and by refugees.

 We were fortunate enough to be joined by Rania on our podcast Social Design Insights, where she shared with us her vision of a world where refugees are welcome.